Keeping Warmer in the Great Outdoors

 On the Hunt for Better Insulation

-Rather than fixing aerogel around and between fibers, as Aspen had done for NASA, the company figured out how to infuse the Aspen aerogel particles into the inside of ultra-fine fibers.
+Rather than fixing aerogel around and between fibers, as Aspen had done for NASA, the company figured out how to infuse aerogel particles into the inside of ultra-fine fibers.
 The result is a fluffy, soft, breathable insulation with 15 to 20% better thermal performance than synthetic fibers without aerogel.

 Ken Fisk, PrimaLoft’s global communications manager, said the development lets a jacket perform better for its weight and thickness, and retain that performance when wet or compressed.